Easter Crafts

 This faux Faberge egg project is a great way to re-use broken or outdated jewellery.
 The crystal egg stand is also a recycling triumph - what better way to use a broken wine glass stem than in a project like this?

-Two more golden jewelled eggs are pictured on the right, making full use of gold metallic rick rack, string pearls, fancy silver braid, and more old 'jewels.'
+Two more golden jewelled eggs are pictured below, making full use of gold metallic rick rack, string pearls, fancy silver braid, and more old ‘jewels.’

 Instructions: